vishwakirtivardhan/Tech_Alchemy/README.md

 </div>

 <h3 class="text-danger">
 Note* : While updating and Insert the record In Using API use RAW Json formate.
-Possible Parameters.
+Possible Parameters are :.
 </h3>
 <p>
 {